MongoPipe/mongopipe-core/README.md

 ```
 TODO: Structure the content better here.
 **In the raw pipeline mark your runtime parameters with: `$paramName`**. <br>
-The parameter name in the raw pipeline must match the method parameter with the **@Param("paramName")** annotation as in step 1.
 Store the pipeline.bson in a code static that **will be saved automatically in the database** at startup using org.mongopipe.core.migration
 (similar to other SQL org.mongopipe.core.migration tools). <br>
  Store the `<my_pipeline>.bson` file in a dedicated "pipelines" code resources folder (e.g. `src/main/resources/pipelines`). <br>

-Use the `Pipelines.newConfig().pipelinesPath(...)` builder method to set the location path/uri.
+The pipeline params will get replaced in the order they are provided or optionally you can match them by name if you use @Param method parameter annotation. e.g.:
+`
+@PipelineRun("calculateComplexPizzaReport")
+Stream<Report> calculateComplexPizzaReport(@Param("pizzaSize") String size, @Param("startDate") Date startDate, ...);
+`

 ## Manual creation and running